'One of Scotland's greatest in any age & any sport'

 It was September 1970 at the Hiram Bithorn Stadium in San Juan, Puerto Rico.
 "I did 15 rounds with Laguna in 125 degrees of heat at two in the afternoon.
 Laguna was the champion and he thought I'd go down the Swanee dead easy with the heat and everything.

 "He spoke to me years later through an interpreter.
 I met him at the Hall of Fame when I became the first living British boxer to get in there.
 He said that he expected me to collapse after eight or nine rounds.
-He said, 'When I hit the 11th and 12th I kept saying to my manager what's keeping him up?'"
+He said, 'When I hit the 11th and 12th I kept saying to my manager: What's keeping him up?'"

 Laguna hadn't done his homework on the indomitable force he was facing.